Also Known As

 The final basic treatment is the use of drugs to remove the edema and reduce inflammation.
 If the injury is caught early and treated by a veterinarian, the worst problems with swelling and inflammation can be prevented.
 Diuretics and anti-inflammatory drugs, as well as pain killers, may be very helpful in preventing further damage and encouraging the healing process.

-In addition to these basic treatments surgical treatments that include tendon splitting and superior check ligament desmotomy have been found useful.
+In addition to these basic treatments surgical treatments are sometime recommended by veterinarians.
 Other treatments such as therapeutic ultrasound, low power laser treatments, acupuncture, hydrotherapy and electromagnets are also thought to promote tendon healing in some cases.
 A veterinarian can help choose the best treatment for each individual horse.

 Once healing is well on its way, a gradual return to activity following the advice of a veterinarian is important.
 Tendon rehabilitation is a slow process that can be frustrating if the horse suffers setbacks due to re-injury.
 Monitoring the horses progress with periodic ultrasound examinations can eliminate these setbacks.